 - The City published its 5-year Sustainability Plan for Municipal Operations in 2018.

 - The City is developing an Energy Information System which will track and report on energy use and provide a public-facing dashboard for interested viewers.

-- In 2019 the City will complete a detailed Municipal Energy Plan, which will identify specific energy-saving measures to be taken at its facilities.
+- In 2019 the City completed a detailed Municipal Energy Plan, which identified specific energy-saving measures to be taken at its facilities.

 In addition, City leaders are committed to working with the community to save energy and transition to cleaner energy options.

 - In 2017 the City joined Clean Power Alliance (CPA), a Community Choice Energy program which provides businesses and residents a choice of electricity provider and renewable supply options.
 The Thousand Oaks community will start receiving power from CPA in early 2019.

 - In 2018-19 the City is working with the community to develop a Community Energy Action Plan, which will guide energy strategies throughout the City.